edwardgoldring/website/content/publication/Shall We Talk About the Weather.md

 +++
 title = "Should We Talk About the Weather?
-How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues."
+How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues"

 # Date first published.
 date = "2018-09-09"